sjungwirth/aacl/README.md

 ### Listing Resources

 A major motivation for this library is to make it easy to create Rules using a UI.
 To facilitate this, all potential resources defined in the application can be found using
-`AACL::list_resources()`.
+`ACL::list_resources()`.
 This returns a multi-dimensional array listing all the resources and any actions or conditions they define.

 It works by scanning the file system and using reflection so in a big app this is likely to take some time.
 I feel that is not a big deal here though as it should only ever be done in admin control panels not in public parts of the app and it allows a very powerful system that doesn't require maintaining lenthly and complex mappings of classes and resources.